Kong/deck/README.md

 ## Features

 - **Export**
-  Exisitng Kong configuration to a YAML configuration file This can be used to backup Kong's configuration.
+  Existing Kong configuration to a YAML configuration file This can be used to backup Kong's configuration.
 - **Import**
   Kong's database can be populated using the exported or a hand written config